 “Hand hygiene is an important lifetime habit for staying healthy,” says Michael Sebert, M.D., Medical Director for Infection Prevention and Control at Children's Health℠ and Associate Professor at UT Southwestern.
-“It is a way we can reduce the risk of catching infections such as colds, the flu and gastrointestinal illness.”
+“It is a way we can reduce the risk of catching infections such as colds, flu, other respiratory viruses and gastrointestinal illness.”

-According to the Centers for Disease Control and Prevention, washing hands could protect about 1 of 3 young children who get sick with diarrhea and 1 of 5 young children with respiratory infections like pneumonia.
+According to the Centers for Disease Control and Prevention (CDC), washing hands could protect about 1 of 3 young children who get sick with diarrhea and 1 of 5 young children with respiratory infections like pneumonia.

 Cleaning your hands not only helps prevent you from catching germs, but from spreading them, too – especially to others who may be more susceptible to illness.